Luke Raley Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10 strikeouts per nine innings compiled by the White Sox pitching staff leads the league.
+- The pitching staff for the White Sox has a collective 10.1 K/9 to pace MLB.

-- The White Sox have a 5.65 team ERA that ranks 29th among all MLB pitching staffs.
+- The White Sox's 5.89 team ERA ranks 29th across all league pitching staffs.

-- White Sox pitchers combine to surrender 39 total home runs at a rate of 1.4 per game (third-most in the league).
+- White Sox pitchers combine to allow the second-most home runs in baseball (44 total, 1.6 per game).

-- Lynn (0-3 with a 7.52 ERA and 32 strikeouts in 26 1/3 innings pitched) gets the start for the White Sox, his sixth of the season.
+- Clevinger (2-2 with a 4.81 ERA and 18 strikeouts in 24 1/3 innings pitched) makes the start for the White Sox, his sixth of the season.

-- His most recent appearance came on Monday against the Toronto Blue Jays, when the right-hander went five innings, surrendering four earned runs while allowing five hits.
+- In his most recent appearance on Tuesday, the righty tossed five innings against the Toronto Blue Jays, giving up six earned runs while surrendering seven hits.

-- The 35-year-old has a 7.52 ERA and 10.9 strikeouts per nine innings in five games this season, while giving up a batting average of .309 to opposing hitters.
+- The 32-year-old has amassed an ERA of 4.81, with 6.7 strikeouts per nine innings, in five games this season.
+Opponents are batting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.